cockroachdb/docs/cockroachcloud/cloud-sso-sql.md

 - [Authenticating service accounts](#authenticate-application-users-service-accounts-with-external-idps) with an external token issuer
 - [Configuring the cluster settings](#configure-your-cluster-to-accept-your-external-identity-provider) required to authenticate service accounts

 Note that this regards SQL access to a specific CockroachDB Cluster, not access to a {{ site.data.products.db }} organization.
-For the latter, see [Single Sign-On (SSO) for CockroachDB Cloud organizations](cloud-org-sso.html).
+For the latter, see [Single Sign-On (SSO) for {{ site.data.products.db }} organizations](cloud-org-sso.html).

 You might also be looking for [Cluster Single Sign-On (SSO) for Self-hosted CockroachDB](../v22.2/sso-sql.html).